Anthony Howell (performance artist): Life and career

 Howell was Senior Lecturer in Time Based Studies at the Faculty of Art, Design and Technology, University of Wales Institute, Cardiff, and the editor of Grey Suit: Video for Art & Literature – a magazine distributed on VHS videotape, published quarterly and distributed worldwide.
-He was also organiser of Cardiff Art in Time – the UK's most vibrant performance art/video festival, featuring student and professional work from around the world.
+He was also organiser of Cardiff Art in Time, a performance art/video festival, featuring student and professional work from around the world.

 Howell has received numerous bursaries and awards for performance and for writing, including a £5000 writer's bursary from the Arts Council of Wales.
 In 1989 he was invited by the South Bank Centre to act as a consultant concerning the future programming of the Purcell Room.
-Recently he has performed at the Sheffield Media Show, and at Chapter Arts Centre, Cardiff, and read his poems at the Hay on Wye Festival (1990) and at Sub-Voicive in London.
+Recently [needs updating] he has performed at the Sheffield Media Show, and at Chapter Arts Centre, Cardiff, and read his poems at the Hay on Wye Festival (1990) and at Sub-Voicive in London.
 He has also organised numerous poetry readings in Cardiff - by John Ashbery, F. T. Prince, Hugo Williams, Michael Donaghy, Kazuko Shiraishi and others.
 He has also directed several video films - including The Ballad of the Sands, a video poem.
 His articles and reviews have appeared in many publications.
-Recently he was shortlisted for a Paul Hamlyn Award.
+Recently [needs updating] he was shortlisted for a Paul Hamlyn Award.

 He has given many lectures on his own performance work, often accompanied by videos of his work.
 He also lectured on Immoralism during the Post-Morality Show at Kettles Yard, Cambridge, in 1990, and on "The Analysis of Performance Art" for the Ruskin School of Art in Oxford (1994).
 He has given further lectures recently at the ICA and at many colleges of Art, including Goldsmiths, Dartington, the Royal College, and the Central School of Speech and Drama.
 In 1995 he performed a new piece, Objects, during Cardiff Art in Time, and performed his Commentary on Klein during the Yves Klein exhibition at the Hayward Gallery.